 Weight-loss, no matter which strategy you pick, can be a hard road to follow.

 I want you to know that you’re not alone, we’re here to help.
 We offer a 1-on-1 Online Coaching Program to help busy people like you embark on complete life overhauls.
 We can help you with dietary changes, exercise, and accountability so you can create new healthy habits that fit into your chaotic day-to-day life!

 If you’re thinking about a Plant-Based Diet for weight loss, we can help you switch to a less restrictive diet over time.
 Slow and steady is our preferred approach.

 WILL I GET ENOUGH PROTEIN ON A PLANT–BASED DIET?

 Contrary to popular belief, you CAN get enough protein when following a Plant-Based Diet.

 However, protein consumption SHOULD be something that’s prioritized if you’re trying to lose weight, build muscle, and be healthier.
 What we call “protein” is actually a combination of different amino acids.
 There are 20 or so amino acids that we use to build muscle and keep our organs functioning.

-Nine of these amino acids our body can’t produce itself, so we need to get them through food.
+Nine of these amino acids our bodies can’t produce themselves, so we need to get them through food.